skip to main content

 If you’ve lost your income or taken a pay cut, it may be time to proportionately decrease your expenses.

-Using a notebook or budgeting app to track your expenses, look for spending patterns to see your full financial picture in order to determine where to cut back.
-Subscriptions such as a gym membership, Hulu, Netflix, and Spotify can be a good place to start tightening up your budget.
+Using a notebook or budgeting app to track your expenses, look for spending patterns to see your full financial picture and find ways cut back.
+Subscriptions for a gym membership, Hulu, Netflix, and Spotify can be a good place to start tightening your budget.

 “We spend money on so many things that can be eliminated or reduced,” Itkin says.